Harvard-IACS/2025-AC215/faq.md

 ### 13. Is there a class GitHub repository?

 Yes.
-The class GitHub repository contains code examples, notebooks, and resources used throughout the course.
+The class [GitHub repository](https://github.com/Harvard-IACS/2024-AC215) contains code examples, notebooks, and resources used throughout the course.
 You will receive access details during the semester.
-[GITHUB URL GOES HERE ]

 ---